Avandelta/Oculus/.github/CODE_OF_CONDUCT.md

 ## Preamble

 Project was created to foster an open, innovative and inclusive community around open source idea.
 To clarify expected behaviour in communities maintaners have adopted the [Contributor Covenant](http://contributor-covenant.org/).
 This code of conduct has been adopted by [many other open source communities](http://contributor-covenant.org/adopters/) and maintaners feel it expresses their values well.

+Community Impact Guidelines were inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 ## Pledge